-Many parents toil diligently to remain a part of their children’s lives in divorce and custody hearings.
-This isn’t always a fight that ends with the final agreement and ensuring that the rights you struggled for don’t get trampled can be a continuous battle.
-This is where enforcement proceedings may come in handy.
+Many parents toil to remain a part of their children’s lives after divorce and custody battles.
+This isn’t always a fight that ends with the final agreement.
+Ensuring that the rights you struggled for don’t get trampled can be a continuous battle.
+This is where enforcement proceedings come in handy.

 - This can be blatant, like your ex denying visitation, or it can be more subtle.

-- Perhaps it starts out small, like your ex showing up late to drop off your kids or changing a vacation at the last minute.
+- Perhaps it starts out small, like your ex shows up late to drop off your kids or changes a vacation at the last minute.

-- It may not even be an intentional power move, but this is slippery slope you should be aware of and keep an eye on.
+- It may not even be an intentional power move.
+But this is a slippery slope you should be aware of and keep an eye on.

-Though these violations of the agreement may be minor at first, it can set a precedent and establish a larger pattern of negative behavior.
+Though these violations of the agreement may be minor at first.
+They can, however, set a precedent and establish a larger pattern of negative behavior.
 You fought long and hard to get what the court awarded you, but you might have to continue to battle to make sure that happens.

-If your former spouse is not following the rules laid out in the final agreement, you may have to return to court for enforcement proceedings, commonly known as contempt proceedings.
+If your former spouse is not following the rules laid out in the final agreement, you may have to return to court for enforcement proceedings.
+The are also often called contempt proceedings.

 These are an unfortunate but often necessary tool in these situations and may help you protect and enforce your rights as a father.

 Establish The Rules